 - A student reflection video: This short collaborative video should synthesize your school or organization’s involvement in the Ciena Solutions Challenge, with insights from your Challenge activities, what was investigated and learned, an overview of your actions, the impact of these actions on your local community, and how these action relate to the Sustainable Development Goals.

 - A description of how the project demonstrates creative use of technology.

 - A description of how your team will benefit from a $2,500 Sustainability Award.

 - A description of any existing resources your team will use to scale and/or sustain your solution.
 (This might include key people, community support, and organizational structures, along with creative use of existing tools and equipment, to sustain the work.
 Submission review will consider how sites are planning for continued impact without additional funding or once additional funding ceases.)

 - A budget breakdown of how the $2,500 award will be used to sustain your work.

 Sustainability Award Judging Criteria

-- Purpose and message (20%): Project portfolio(s) conveys a clear social purpose in response to a real-world problem or concern and related investigations.
-Action concepts and/or products could have a beneficial impact.
+- Purpose and message (20%): Student-produced project portfolio(s) conveys a clear social purpose in response to a real-world problem or concern and related investigations.
+The action concepts and/or products could have a beneficial impact.